amandacowardblack/scripts/mutation/README.md

     >Sequence_Name
     523T

 This text file was then converted into a .csv for easier analysis in a spreadsheet using [format_output.py](https://github.com/amandacowardblack/scripts/blob/main/mutation/format_output.py).
 If a sequence possessed multiple mutations, it now only takes up one line.
+Use: python3 format_output.py ${results_file.txt} ${output_file.csv}.
 Example:

     >Sequence_Name	1093L	1097S